SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 ```

 #### --groom_images
 Some use case datasets include both segmentations and corresponding unsegmented imaging data.
 In these cases, when the '--groom_images' argument is used, the images are carried through the grooming process with the segmentations so that they remain in alignment.
-This is useful if the user wishes to analyze the corrspondence model in realtion to unsegmented images.
+This is useful if the user wishes to analyze the correspondence model in relation to unsegmented images.

 ```
 $ python RunUseCase.py [use case name] --groom_images
 ```

 #### --use_single_scale
 Use cases can be run with multi-scale or single-scale optimization.
 In both cases, particles on each shape sample are initialized using the particle splitting strategy starting from a single particle (or a given set of landmarks) until reaching the required number of particles.
 The optimized particles at each scale are used to initialize the next scale.
 At each scale, particles undergo *initialization* and *optimization* stages.
-The multi-scale triggers both the initialization and optimization stages.
+The multi-scale argument triggers both the initialization and optimization stages.
 The single-scale mode uses the initialization stage at each scale and runs the optimization stage when the required number of particles is reached (i.e., at the last scale).

 The differences between *initialization* and *optimization* stages are: